 Brown Butter Maple Pumpkin Pie

 You will save time making this pie using a store bought pie filling though.
 The one I look for is always E.D.
 Smith’s Pure Pumpkin.
 I have been using their pumpkin for as long as I can remember.
 It’s made with 100% Pure Dickinson Pumpkin.
 It has no preservatives, sugars or flavours added making it a staple item in my pantry.
 I love making things from scratch when I have time but this is what I always grab for most if not all my baked goods including pumpkin pie.
-The consistency and texture of good quality canned pumpkin like this one is far superior to homemade, not to mention the shortcut on labor.
+The consistency and texture of good quality canned pumpkin like this one is far superior to homemade, not to mention the shortcut on labour.

 This pie is definitely where I will gladly open a can to make a pie filling.
 Makes things easier and is a huge time saver.
 Feel free to use good store bought pie crusts for this recipe as well if that makes it even easier for you.
 I have included the homemade recipe I use but if you are in a pinch for time a good quality store bought crust will also do the trick.